mumble-voip/mumble-www/content/blog/2011-02-19-mumble-1-2-3-released.md

   - Release

 ---
-![Mumble 1.2.3 on Windows 7][1]After a rather long development cycle we are proud to present: Mumble 1.2.3 stable.
+After a rather long development cycle we are proud to present: Mumble 1.2.3 stable.
 This stable marks the fourth release in our 1.2.X Mumble series and besides ton of bug-fixes introduces some long awaited features like [recording][2], priority speakers [and more][3].

 <!--more-->